 CPR certification at healthcare provider level, proof of immunizations, background checks, and drug screens are required after a student is admitted and prior to starting the first semester of the nursing program.

 - View an estimate of major fees or purchases that are required while in the nursing program

 - Clinical Screening Requirements

 - Download CPR for Health Care Provider Information Nursing Program Classes

 Accreditation / Program Success

-The Practical Nursing Program is approved by the Kentucky Board of Nursing and is
+The Practical Nursing Program is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)